Last updated on 4th August 2023

 Planning a podcast

-Speaking of old adages, here’s another one you’ve probably heard a million times over: ‘When you fail to plan, you plan to fail.’
+You’ve probably heard it a million times over: ‘When you fail to plan, you plan to fail.’

-Some of the most successful podcasts, like the Joe Rogan Experience, follow the flow of a very natural-sounding conversation.
+Some of the most successful podcasts follow the flow of a very natural-sounding conversation.
 But that doesn’t mean that there was no planning involved.

 Before you get started, you’ll need to plan out a couple of different aspects of your podcast to make sure you set yourself up for the best chance of success…